Lynching of Leander Shaw: Lynching of Shaw

 By 7:00 p.m., a crowd began to form outside of the Escambia County Jail.
 Sheriff of Escambia County James C. Van Pelt, after unsuccessfully trying to convince the mob to disperse, was quoted by the Pensacola News Journal:

 Gentlemen, here I am.
 You can kill me if you want to, but if you get my prisoner, it will be over my dead body.
 I have sworn to do my duty, and I am going to do it if I die for it!

 At 8:45, the mob stormed the jail, using a section of the streetcar rail to break down the jail yard gate.
-There was a volley from the second story windows of the jail building, where several deputies were stationed.
-Sheriff Van Pelt talked for thirty minutes before him and his deputies opened fire on the mob.
-A firefight began, several men on both sides being injured.
-Two people died, including Andrew "Bud" Nichols, a member of the mob who was shot in the head, and street car conductor Henry C. Kellum, who was shot in the heart accidentally, when the revolver of Sheriff Van Pelt was discharged while in his pocket.
+There was a volley from the second-story windows of the jail building, where several deputies were stationed.
+Sheriff Van Pelt talked for thirty minutes before he and his deputies opened fire on the mob.
+A firefight began, with several men on both sides being injured.
+At least nine members of the mob were shot, of whom two were killed immediately.
+They were 55-year-old Andrew "Bud" Nichols, who was shot in the head, and streetcar conductor Henry C. Kellum, who was shot in the heart by Sheriff Van Pelt.
+A.N.
+"Bud" Knowles, 33, who was shot in the stomach, died from his injuries on August 3, 1908.

 At about 11:30, about a dozen members of the mob scaled the rear wall of the jail and entered the backyard.
-Proceeding quietly, while the officers were busily engaged with the mob in front, the dozen men leaped upon them, kept a number of them to the floor, while others kept deputies at gunpoint.
+Proceeding quietly, while the officers were busily engaged with the mob in front, the dozen men leaped upon them, kept a number of them on the floor, while others kept deputies at gunpoint.
 Keys to the jail were taken from Deputy Cusachs.
-The mob took Shaw, attached a noose to his neck, and dragged him through east on Zarragossa street to Tarragona, before taking him to Plaza Ferdinand VII, where the crowd attached the rope to an electric pole, hanged him, and shot his body with more than 500 bullets.
+The mob took Shaw, attached a noose to his neck, and dragged him east on Zarragossa Street to Tarragona before taking him to Plaza Ferdinand VII, where the crowd attached the rope to an electric pole, hanged him, and shot his body with more than 500 bullets.

+None of the members were charged with murder for the lynching.
+However, a white man named Ed Ware was arrested for federal postal violations for mailing a postcard depicting Shaw's body.